08Aristodemus24/thesis-writing-1/readme.md

 9. after approval of app team will create your COARE acc
 10. team will email your acc. credentials and instructions for first time users

-"Larry, Taline, Deseree, and Wana will graduaate in 2025"

 * <s>we already have our request approved next steps now is to use the ssh key and enter the VM with the 250gb ram and 100gb storage and we can get to tuning and then training the models.
 But before this I have to do a cleanout of the test models because we will now be using the space for saving the real tuned and trained models</s>

 * Solve the following critical questions from Maam Alet